skydread1/portfolio/src/loicb/server/content/portfolio/portfolio_website.md

 This command compiles the cljs to the optimized js bundle that Netlify will use to generate the preview in the PR.

+## Continuous Integration

+The Ci does the following:
+- run the clj tests
+- run the cljs tests in headless mode
+- compile the cljs file into the js bundle `main.js` and commit it to the repo.

-## Continuous integration
+## Continuous Deployment

+**Opening a pull request (PR)** to merge your changes to master, makes `Netlify` create a preview for you to see how the new version of the website would look like.

-Adding of modifying a markdown file and merging to master will recompile the cljs to the js bundle before automatically publishing the last version of the website via Netlify.
+**Merging to master** automatically publishes the last version of the website via Netlify.

-The markdown files are converted to hiccup via Clojure macros, so they are converted at compile time.

-## Hosting
+## Hosted with Netlify

-I use Netlify for hosting platform because it is easy to setup and the previews of the new website version on GitHub PR is convenient.
+I use **Netlify** for hosting platform because it is easy to setup and the previews of the new website version on GitHub MR is convenient.

+## Learn More

+Have a look at the repo [README](https://github.com/skydread1/portfolio/blob/master/README.md) for more information.